 Architecturally, this is a colorful and playful house, where you won’t find white or “off white” rooms.
 The rooms on main floor have ten foot high ceilings and attractive moulding.
 The rooms and general design of the ground floor below is quite colorful and soulful, and I think imaginative and really delightful.
 All the original redwood moulding and redwood panel doors of the house remain.
 Upstairs, the spacious kitchen is orange with a blue countertop and green tile floor, featuring an antique Wedgewood stove.
 For those staying 4 weeks or less, there are basic staples for you to use for your cooking.
 (For those staying longer please purchase your own staples).
 Feel free to enjoy the fresh chicken/quail eggs I have placed in the kitchen, from my backyard flocks.
 In the kitchen I have also placed free maps which will help direct you to local attractions.
 Downstairs there is a kitchenette and utility area which features most of the amenities you would need to prepare meals, including a microwave oven.

 Feel free to enjoy the meditation room and library, the colorful front room of the house featuring 3 bay windows, which is available when there is no guest staying in that room.
+(Note that that room is occupied most of the time).
 Browse my book collection or sit in silence for meditation, yoga, reading or writing, art or any other silent activity: guests may talk in the room during hours 3-7pm.